MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/how-to-get-the-path-of-a-specific-version-of-mapi-for-the-default-mail-client.md

 ---
-title: "How to Get the Path of a Specific Version of MAPI for the Default Mail Client"
+title: "Get the Path of a Specific Version of MAPI for the Default Mail Client"
 manager: soliver
 ms.date: 11/16/2014
 ms.audience: Developer